Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 An example line and data points with a visual depiction of the points' residuals.
 The absolute value of a residual is the length of its dashed line, and the sign of a residual corresponds to whether it lies above or below the line.
 {: style="font-size: medium;"}

 As the line changes, so will the points' residuals.
 The smaller the residuals become, the better the line fits the points.
-In linear regression, we are looking for the line that the line that minimizes the sum of squared residuals.
+In linear regression, we are looking for the line that minimizes the sum of squared residuals.

 Linear regression is a common approach, but it is not the only way to fit a line to a collection of data.
-Choosing petal width as the dependent variable makes sense if we want to explain petal width as a function of petal length, but if we were to make petal length the dependent variable instead, then linear regression would minimize the squared differences between residuals in the *x*-direction, as illustrated in the figure below.
+Choosing petal width as the dependent variable makes sense if we want to explain petal width as a function of petal length, but if we were to make petal length the dependent variable instead, then linear regression would minimize the sum of squared residuals in the *x*-direction, as illustrated in the figure below.

 [![image-center](../assets/images/600px/residuals_x_coordinates.png){: .align-center width="300px"}](../assets/images/residuals_x_coordinates.png)
-If *x* is the dependent variable, then the residuals with respect to a line become the horizontal distances between points and the line, and linear regression finds the line that minimizes these horizontal residuals.
+If *x* is the dependent variable, then the residuals with respect to a line become the horizontal distances between points and the line, and linear regression finds the line that minimizes the sum of the squares of these horizontal residuals over all possible lines through the data.
 {: style="font-size: medium;"}

 **Note:** The linear regression line will likely differ according to which variable we choose as the dependent variable, since the quantity that we are minimizing changes.
-However, if there is a linear pattern in our data, then the two regression lines will be similar.
+However, if a linear pattern is present in our data, then the two regression lines will be similar.
 {: .notice--info}

 **STOP:** For the iris flower dataset, which of the two choices for dependent variable do you think is better?
 {: .notice--primary}

 The preceding question is implying that no clear *causality* underlies the correlation between petal width and petal length, which makes it difficult to prioritize one variable over the other as the dependent variable.
 For this reason, we will revisit how we are defining the line that best fits the data.

+Instead of considering residuals based on distances to the line in only the x-direction or the y-direction, we can treat both variables equally.
+To do so, we examine the distance from each data point to its nearest point on the line (see figure below), which is called the **projection** of the point onto the line.
+The line that minimizes the sum of the squares of distances between each point and its projection onto the line is called the \textdefnogloss{first principal component} of the data.

 Instead of considering residuals based on distances to the line in only the *x*-direction or the *y*-direction, we can instead examine the distances from our data points to the line, as shown in the figure below.
 The line minimizing the sum of the squares of these distances treats each of the two variables equally and is called the **first principal component** of the data.